LandonPatmore/UPS-OnTime/README.md

 </p>

 # UPS On-Time Analytics
+### WINNER BRICKHACK3, MOST CREATIVE USE OF UPS APIs

 ### Synopsis and Motivation
 * The main purpose of this application to provide UPS administrators with statistical delivery data